 While it is not crucial for a grid group not to have an identification specified by attribute id, a grid must be assigned an id to become useful.
 Unlike grid group is a way of hierarchically organizing related grid only, a grid itself is referenced by fields with its id.
 Without the id, a grid can not be made used of by a field.
 Id is a string of anything but there is one thing to remember: id of a grid as well as id of any component in XIOS are unique among this kind of components.
-It is not allowed to have two grids with a same id, but it is permitted a grid and, for example, a domain to share a same one.
+If several grids use same Id, they all represent only one grid.

 A grid is defined by domain(s) and axis.
 A domain represents two-dimension data while an axis serves as one-dimension data.
 They are defined inside the grid definition.
 One of the convenient and effective way to reuse the definitions in XIOS is to take advantage of attribute ref.
 On using ref, the referencing component has all attributes from its referenced one.
-As the example below, grid with id "grid_A" (from now one, called grid_A), is composed of one domain whose attributes derived directly from another one-domain_A, and one axis whose attributes are taken from axis axis_C, which are defined previously.
+As the example below, grid with id "grid_A" (from now one, called grid_A), is composed of one domain whose attributes derived directly from another one-domain_A, and one axis whose attributes are taken from axis axis C, which are defined previously.